-4.3 Domestic violence towards children and psychological loneliness development, such as psychological, physical, cognitive, emotional and social development.
-These changes have been exacerbated over time, while there is evidence that these negative effects can be modified.
+4.3 Domestic violence towards children and psychological loneliness

+The researchers noted that adolescents with domestic violence often impede their growth and psychological development in one form or another.
+Many of the negative effects of these behaviors on adolescents have been observed in all aspects of development, such as psychological, physical, cognitive, emotional and social development.
+These changes have been exacerbated over time, while there is an evidence that these negative effects can be modified.
 However, this amendment requires time and effort, particularly early detection and intervention, and may not be available in many cases.
 Psychological, emotional and physical harm resulting from the child's vulnerability to violence depend on the nature and type of violence suffered by the child.